mmatczuk/go-http-tunnel/README.md

     * `multiplier`: interval multiplier if reconnect failed, *default:* `1.5`
     * `max_interval`: maximal time client would wait before redialing the server, *default:* `1m`
     * `max_time`: maximal time client would try to reconnect to the server if connection was lost, set `0` to never stop trying, *default:* `15m`

+## How it works
+Client opens a TLS connection to a server.
+Server accepts connections from known clients only, client is recognised by it's TLS certificate ID.
+The server is publicly available and proxies incoming connections to the client.
+Then the connection is further proxied in the client's network.

+Tunnel is based HTTP/2 for speed and security.
+There is a single TCP connection between client and server and all the proxied connections are multiplexed using HTTP/2.

 ## Donation